StavPratti/university-project/README.md

 # UniversityProject
-A full-stack MVC project with introduction in JSF
+A full-stack MVC project with JSF